 The following are immunoglobulin receptors:

-- Fc gamma RI (CD64) binds to monomeric IgG is expressed on phagocytes and is involved in the phagocytosis of immune complexes.
+- Fc gamma RI (CD64) binds to monomeric IgG, is expressed on phagocytes, and is involved in the phagocytosis of immune complexes.

-- Fc gamma RIII (CD16) has 2 types.
+- Fc gamma RIII (CD16) has two types.
 Fc gamma RIIIa is expressed on macrophages, NK cells, and some T cells.
 Fc gamma RIIIb is expressed on granulocytes and has a low affinity for IgG.